mauke/HTML-Blitz/.github/README.md

 of maintainability for speed.
 In fact, it still runs at 80%-90% of that speed.
 - HTML::Blitz can, depending on your workload, run faster than [HTML::Template::Pro](https://metacpan.org/pod/HTML%3A%3ATemplate%3A%3APro), which is written in C for speed.
+- For simple templates it is hard to beat the raw performance of [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate).
+The only downsides are that it requires a C compiler and pulls in an entire object system as a dependency ([Mouse](https://metacpan.org/pod/Mouse)).
+(Without a C compiler it will still run, but the performance of its pure Perl backend is not competitive.)

 # WHY THE NAME